imankulov/pickle-compat/README.md

 ## Protocol versions

 Pickle has several so-called "protocols," or formats in which the file can be written.
 You can optionally define the protocol version in the `pickle.dumps()`.
-The default format in Python 2.7 is 0 (also known as ASCII format), but it can read and write in the formats 1 and 2 as well.
+The default format in Python 2.7 is 0 (also known as ASCII format), but it can read and write in formats 1 and 2 as well.
 Formats 1 and 2 are not ASCII-safe, but they are more compact and faster.

 ```python
 >>> pickle.dumps("hello")